1 page per stamp

 See our webpage on help for U.S. victims of crime overseas.

-Hurricanes: Hurricane season runs from June - November.
+Hurricanes: Hurricane season runs from June 1 – November 30 in the Atlantic.
 Roads and bridges may become impassible.
-Poor rescue services and weak infrastructure hamper the government’s ability to respond to storms.
+Poor rescue services and weak infrastructure hamper the government’s ability to respond to storms. .

 For further information: